guidocella/mpv-lrc/README.md

 ### netease-download

+This is currently broken as the API seems to return unrelated Chinese songs.

 Downloads the lyrics of the currently playing song from NetEase's API.
 It has more Japanese lyrics than Musixmatch.

 NetEase's API doesn't return lyrics directly, but a list of matching entries. `lrc.lua` fetches the first 9, and if mpv's version is >= 0.39, it makes you select which one to download from the console, or download directly when there's only 1 match.
 Otherwise it downloads the first LRC whose album matches, or the first one if no entry's album matches.